Asenati Taylor: Early life

 Born in Samoa, Taylor emigrated to New Zealand at the age of 17.
-She has served as chairperson of the Auckland City Pacific Islands Board and as a member of the Pacific Health Advisory Committee of the Auckland District Health Board.
+She served as chairperson of the Auckland City Pacific Islands Board and as a member of the Pacific Health Advisory Committee of the Auckland District Health Board.
 Prior to election to Parliament, Taylor worked as the Regional Advisor Pacific Northern Region for Rehabilitation and Reintegration Services at the Department of Corrections.

 She has three children and one stepson.
+She holds the chiefly title Le'Aufa'amulia from the Samoan village of Falese'ela.

 Political career

-Taylor was a member of the New Zealand Labour Party and stood in the Tamaki-Maungakiekie Ward in the 2007 Auckland City Council elections.
+Taylor ran for office on three occasions under the name Asenati Lole-Taylor.
+In 2007, she was an unsuccessful New Zealand Labour Party candidate in the Tamaki-Maungakiekie Ward in the Auckland City Council elections.

-Taylor stood for New Zealand First in the Maungakiekie electorate in the 2008 election, but was unsuccessful.

-She became the New Zealand First candidate for the Manukau East electorate in the 2011 election.
-She was elected from the party list due to her list ranking of eighth.
+By the following year she had changed parties to New Zealand First.
+She contested the 2008 election in the Maungakiekie electorate, and was placed seventh on the party list, but the party won no seats.
+For the 2011 election she contested Manukau East and elected as the eighth-ranked candidate on the party list.

+As a member of parliament, Taylor was a member of the law and order committee until March 2012 and thereafter sat on the social services committee.
+From March 2012 until the end of her term she was the New Zealand First party spokesperson on corrections, ethnic affairs, Pacific Island affairs and social welfare, and the associate spokesperson on housing.
+A member's bill in Taylor's name, the Sentencing (Protection of Children from Criminal Offending) Amendment Bill, passed its first reading in September 2013 and was defeated in December 2014.

+In 2013, Taylor voted against the Marriage Amendment Bill, which aimed to permit same sex marriage in New Zealand, with all of her fellow New Zealand First MPs.

 After being demoted to the sixteenth position on the New Zealand First party list, Lole-Taylor failed to return to Parliament at the 2014 general election.

-In 2013, Taylor voted against the Marriage Amendment Bill, which aims to permit same sex marriage in New Zealand, with all of her fellow New Zealand First MPs.